Guide to what’s on in London in June 2013

 Gorilla Circus returns to Regent’s Park for its summer season.
 Metro Girl went last year and had a really good time – read what happened here.
 Beginners classes start from £26 for two hours.
 Booking must be done in advance, which is available on the Gorilla Circus website.

-Posted on 31 May 2013, in Activities, Festivals, Grub, London, Nightlife, Tourist Attractions and tagged June 2013, london, Things to do in London, Trafalgar Square, What's On Guide.
+Posted on 31 May 2013, in Activities, Festivals, Grub, London, Nightlife, Tourist Attractions and tagged London, Things to do in London, Trafalgar Square, What's On Guide.
 Bookmark the permalink.
 6 Comments.